MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 Rather than manually copy-pasting or recreating content, you can use AI-assisted authoring to automatically extract and insert relevant content from existing web content into your bot.

-The feature uses AI to determine the structure and content on a webpage.
-It isolates content blocks that pertain to single issues and classifies them into topics.
-The feature then identifies what the [**Trigger phrase** (or "question") and what the **Message** node (or "answer")](authoring-create-edit-topics.md) should be for each topic.
+The AI determines the structure and content on a webpage, isolates content blocks that pertain to single issues, and then classifies them into topics.
+Lastly, the AI identifies the [**Trigger phrase** and **Message** node](authoring-create-edit-topics.md) for each topic.

 There are three main steps to using the feature:
 1. Extract content from FAQ or support pages.